Yzh-style/yolo_v8-rebar_cages-3d_info-detecting/README.md

-The model is undertruning and the model.pt file is larger than 100mb so they are not here
+The model is undertruning and the model.pt file is larger than 100mb so they are not here Process of setting up Yolo envirenment  is required

 In the folder 'train_python_files/train_dataset creation' you can find the method about:
   1.  transfering labelme format data file to yolo segment format